Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 1. St Enedoc, Trebetherick, Cornwall

-A seaside gem in the middle of a golf course – it was buried in sand dunes for three centuries.
+The first of our churches car-free is a seaside gem in the middle of a golf course – it was buried in sand dunes for three centuries.
 The most beautiful way to arrive is via the ferry from Padstow, followed by a mile’s walk along the coast path beside the wide Camel Estuary.
 The poet John Betjeman loved the church and is buried there.

 - How to get to St Enedoc car-free: Padstow ferry runs all year round.
 Depending on tide times, it arrives on or near the beach in Rock.
 Padstow has buses from Bodmin or Newquay (alternatively, bus 96 from Wadebridge heads straight for Rock four times a day).